 Our Sami guide Yon-ni

-As soon as we went to our usual pick up point outside the Radisson Blu hotel, we were met by Sami man, Yon-ni (English pronunciation; Johnny).
+As soon as we went to our usual pick up point outside the Radisson Blu hotel, we were met by a Sami local called Yon-ni (English pronunciation; Johnny).
 He was wearing traditional clothing, had the most clearest skin I’ve probably ever seen, and sparkly blue eyes that just gave this warmth from within.

 I asked if we could sit in the front of the bus with him, not only so we could see the views (at this time of the year in early December you have a small window from 10am-1pm of light to really capture the beauty of Tromso) but also so I could find out more about the Sami culture.

-I quickly found out that Yon-ni wasn’t only the driver but also the owner of the tour company, Tromso Lapland.
+I quickly found out that Yon-ni wasn’t only the driver but also the owner of the tour company, Tromso Lapland and we were heading to his home!
 It was his Sami camp in Tromso we were going to see which made me realise how authentic this tour could really be.

-On the way to Yon-ni’s Sami camp, the scenery got incredibly beautiful fast.
+On the way to Yon-ni’s Sami camp in Tromso, the scenery got incredibly beautiful fast.
 I was absolutely gobsmacked at how stunning the huge mountains were which encapsulated the scenery into a big bundle of beauty.

 Johnny told me when the Northern Lights come out to play, they light up these mountains that the whole landscape comes alive.The views of the mountains on the way to the Sami camp were just incredible.